daviddetorres/hipster-metrics-with-prometheus/README.md

 # Visualizing the data
 It seems that with these metrics being gathered we have an amazing way to select a specific metric, visualize what is happening, and make the forensics if something bad happens.
 But Sam is still not calmed.
 She knows that at 00:01 she will not be able to sleep and she will be in the screen selecting one metric after another just to check that everything goes as expected.
 Still not so useful when you want to know just with a quick look if something is wrong.

 Here is when Grafana comes in the rescue.
-This close friend old Prometheus provide us with ready-to-use dashboards that Sam can check from the tablet or even by her phone.
+This close friend of Prometheus provide us with ready-to-use dashboards that Sam can check from the tablet or even by her phone.
 Also, creating new panels with our own custom metrics graphs and gauges is as easy as creating a promQL sentence and add it to the panel.

 To access Grafana, we just have to redirect the port of the service (user: admin / pass: prom-operator):